Reserve materials are held at and checked out from the Main Circulation Desk.

 The Main Library's Reserve service allows instructors to set aside books and articles for class use, or make articles or book excerpts available through Blackboard.
 Reserve lists may contain required and/or recommended reading for Northwestern courses.

-Electronic reserve readings are available through CMS/Blackboard
+Electronic reserve readings are available through Canvas or Blackboard

 Main Library Reserve Services for Faculty

 Regular Reserve enables your class to equitably share items without the worry of tracking down books in the NU Library system.
 Reserve enhances the accessibility of items for your students, by enabling them to check out class materials from a central location for a short loan period.

 Lists should be submitted three weeks before the beginning of the quarter so we can best serve the diverse needs of numerous instructors and their students.

 Reserve Services complies with current copyright law and practice.
 See Reserve and Copyright for more information.

 See Regular Reserve Guidelines for full details of this service.

 eReserve provides NU students access to digital documents such as book chapters and articles through the Blackboard Course Management System.